Receive news and inspiring stories about how Providence House is protecting children and empowering families.

 Your StoryShare your Providence House experience.

-Through your support we can continue to protect at-risk children, empower families in crisis, and build stronger, safer communities for every child.
+Through your support we can continue to protect at-risk children, support families through crisis, and strengthen communities to end child abuse and neglect.

 $80provides 5 children with snuggly beds and full tummies.

-Donate NowSign up to receive news and inspiring stories about how Providence House is protecting children and empowering families.
+Donate NowSign up to receive news and inspiring stories about how Providence House is protecting children and supporting families.

-Providence House can support up to 30 children at a time (20 children in Leo’s House, our traditional Crisis Nursery, and 10 children in Elisabeth’s House, our Pediatric Crisis Nursery for children with medical needs).
-Last year, we supported 323 children!
+Providence House can currently support up to 30 children at a time at our West Campus in Ohio City: 20 children in Leo’s House, our traditional Crisis Nursery, and 10 children in Elisabeth’s House, our Pediatric Crisis Nursery for children with medical needs.
+Last year, we cared for 170 children!

-Children can stay at Providence House from 24 hours up to 60 days (with a 90 day option when a parent is in inpatient treatment, incarcerated, or medically incapacitated).
-Last year, our average length of stay was 24 days.
+Children can stay at Providence House from 24 hours up to 90 days.

 To see what a day in the life of a child at Providence House is like, visit our Gallery for photos and videos.

 Yes!
-Our staff takes children to and from their home school, because we don’t want to interrupt those important educational and community connections while children stay with us.
-Last year we provided 1,680 trips to school!
+Our Staff takes children to and from their home school because we don’t want to interrupt those important educational and community connections while children stay with us.

 Children from birth through 12 years old can stay at Providence House.
-When our social workers receive an inquiry from a family who has children over 12 years old, they work to connect them to other community resources that are a better fit for their family.
+When our Social Workers receive an inquiry from a family who has children over the age of 12, they work to connect them to other community resources that are a better fit for their family.

-Yes, throughout their child’s stay, parents are required to visit with their children at least two times a week.
-Visits that take place onsite may be supervised by social workers as part of our parent education program or take place in private rooms in the Family Center.
-If they are able, and it is a safe option, parents may take their children on day-long visits offsite and, after one week of engagement in our services, for up to two nights offsite per week.
-Many parents visit more often or call to speak with their children daily.
+Yes, throughout their child’s stay, parents/guardians are required to visit with their children at least two times a week.
+Visits that take place onsite may be supervised by Social Workers as part of our Parent Education Program or take place in private rooms in our Family Center.

 It is our goal that we can preserve each family that comes to Providence House.
-Last year 99% of the children we served were reunited with their parent or guardian.
-However, if a parent or guardian is not engaging in our program (completing required visits, participating in case management and parent education, etc.) and we have concerns about the safety of the children, our social workers will alert the Division of Child and Family Services to report our concerns.
+Last year 99% of the children we served were reunited with their parent or guardian after staying in our Crisis Nursery and working with our Social Work Team.
+However, if a parent or guardian is not engaging in our program (completing required visits, participating in case management and parent education, etc.) and we have concerns about the future safety of the children, our Social Workers will alert the Division of Child and Family Services to report our concerns.

-Recognizing the need to support the increasing number of children coming into the care of DCFS, Providence House has begun a program to reserve four beds at all times for short-term emergency childcare while the county finds appropriate foster care or family placement for children.
+Recognizing the need to support the increasing number of children coming into the care of DCFS, Providence House has begun a program to reserve two beds at all times for short-term emergency childcare while the county finds appropriate foster care or family placement for children.
 Providence House provides immediate protection and nurturing care in a trauma-informed, home-like environment for children who are removed from their homes and awaiting foster placement.
+Children who are brought to us by their parents/guardians are not in county custody.

-Last year, 83% of our expenses were related to our program and services.
+Last year, 81% of our expenses were related to our programs and services for children and families.

 We are unable to accept used items to help ensure the health and safety of the children in our crisis nurseries.
-We are grateful for the community support we receive, which allows us to provide each child a backpack with new clothes, hygiene products, a blanket, and a teddy bear when they arrive.
-Giving children new items helps to reinforce a sense of self-esteem and personal ownership and it helps us ensure that our crisis nursery is clean and hygienic.
+We are grateful for the community support we receive, which allows us to provide each child with a backpack with new clothes, hygiene products, a blanket, and a teddy bear when they arrive.
+Giving children new items helps to reinforce a sense of self-esteem and personal ownership, and it helps us ensure that our Crisis Nursery is clean and hygienic.
 To view the items we need most right now, click here.

-Childcare volunteers must be at least 21 years of age, and be able to commit to a weekly volunteer shift of 2 or 3 hours.
-We follow these rules in accordance to our licensure and to support the safety of the children who stay at Providence House.
-Childcare volunteers are held to the same rigorous training and screening requirements as our paid childcare staff, and are monitored and evaluated regularly.
-We are grateful for the support of close to 60 trained volunteers that provide one-on-one interactions for children and help with all the cleaning and cooking that occurs in our crisis nurseries on a daily basis.
+Childcare volunteers must be at least 21 years of age and be able to commit to a weekly volunteer shift of 2 or 3 hours.
+We follow these rules in accordance with our licensure and to support the safety of the children who stay at Providence House.
+Childcare Volunteers are held to the same rigorous training and screening requirements as our paid Childcare Staff and are monitored and evaluated regularly.
+We are grateful for the support of our trained volunteers, that provide one-on-one interactions for children and help with all the cleaning and cooking that occurs in our crisis nurseries on a daily basis.
 Find out more.

-Find out how you can help the children of Providence House.
+Find out how you can help the children and families of Providence House.

 We can help you implement or improve a crisis nursery program.